What is it like to live on Ulleungdo Island in South Korea? How to prepare for moving to Ulleungdo island?

 Planning a trip to the mainland or internationally requires extra days so that you don’t miss your flight just because the weather comes in and the ferry stops running.

-I have also come to learn to love the steep hills I walk up to get to my schools, it is excellent exercise, and the views are amazing.
+I have also learned to love the steep hills I walk up to get to my schools, it is excellent exercise, and the views are amazing.

-I struggle with my tiny apartment when the weather comes in, and it is challenging to be out.
+I struggle with my tiny apartment when the weather comes in and it is challenging to be out.
 It can sometimes be depressing to be stuck in a small space.

 What are your favorite things to do on Ulleungdo Island?

 On warm evenings I love to stop off at one of the tiny restaurants along the walk and have a beer while listening to the ocean.

 Where do you recommend visiting Ulleungdo Island?